-- 8.9.1 An overdraft limit which is reviewed annually and allows you to borrow up to a predetermined maximum as you need it and pay it back as funds from sales and receivables are collected. - 8.9.2 A short-term loan that is repayable on specified dates. - 8.9.3 A term loan for the purchase of a specific asset such as a computer or a machine. - 8.9.4 As your relationship with your banker becomes better, and your business becomes established, you may consider a longer (3 to 5 years) loan which will be payable in instalments.
+- a) An overdraft limit which is reviewed annually and allows you to borrow up to a predetermined maximum as you need it and pay it back as funds from sales and receivables are collected. - b) A short-term loan that is repayable on specified dates. - c) A term loan for the purchase of a specific asset such as a computer or a machine.

+As your relationship with your banker becomes better, and your business becomes established, you may consider a longer (3 to 5 years) loan which will be payable in instalments.

-8.10 Lease Financing
+2. Lease Financing